 - Simplified management at lower operating costs

-According to long-term investigations in the different non-irrigated olive grove soils, the grassing technique improves soil quality and drainage system and effectively controls soil erosion and olive tree productivity (source).
+The grassing technique improves soil quality and drainage system according to long-term investigations in the different non-irrigated olive grove soils.
+It effectively controls soil erosion and olive tree productivity (source).

 Soil Grassing Types

 Opposite to permanent soil grassing, temporary grassing can be used by removing grass with superficial tillage or using herbicides in the dry summer season when the competition for water begins.
-The grass naturally re-establishes itself during the rainy season and retains its benefits up to the following spring.
+The grass naturally re-establishes itself during the rainy season and retains its benefits until spring.

-However, artificial grassing has some economic and managerial limits such as the difficulty to choose the great grass/plants relevant to the type of soil and the seeding costs.
+However, artificial grassing has some economic and managerial limits, such as the difficulty of choosing the great grass/plants relevant to the soil type and the seeding costs.

 Soil Grassing Machinery

 Soil grassing machinery is the rotary mower and the shredder.
 Compared to other tools operating in the soil, they have the following advantages:

 Both these machines can be upgraded with an intercept rotary mower, which allows cutting of the grass along the row, avoiding damage to the olive tree trunks.
 Therefore, the shredder not only grinds the mown grass, it can also be used for pruning residues of olive trees.